Skip to main content

 “You cannot hope for the best in this industry and be, you know, skating towards where you hope the puck is going to go,” Andrews told Dales.
 “You have to be very clear about your immediate opportunity, yet have kind of an opportunistic lens about where things could shift.
 But you can’t count on that.
 I’ve seen businesses fold for that reason.

 “So for us it’s understanding that yes there’s a leadership change.
-There’s likely to be an election soon which would potentially change the party in power, which means that there’s a delay or prolonged ability for that [future new] cabinet to evaluate anything that’s coming from industry in regards to requests for excise tax relief or just to listen to us as an industry, so I’m projecting at least kind of a three to five-year timeline before we can ever anticipate any momentum, change, or regulatory reform that could have dramatically affected the industry, whether that’s THC potency limits, whether that’s excise tax, but a patience-game to let the new cabinet sit, settle, assess, and follow protocol.”
+There’s likely to be an election soon which would potentially change the party in power, which means that there’s a delay or prolonged ability for that [future new] cabinet to evaluate anything that’s coming from industry in regards to requests for excise tax relief or just to listen to us as an industry, so I’m projecting at least kind of a three to five-year timeline before we can ever anticipate any momentum, change, or regulatory reform that could dramatically effect the industry, whether that’s THC potency limits, whether that’s excise tax, but a patience-game to let the new cabinet sit, settle, assess, and follow protocol.”

 Navigating proposed regulatory changes